Carla Gugino: Career

 Gugino appeared as Amanda, Vincent Chase's agent, in a dozen episodes of the cable television series Entourage.
 Gugino appeared in the May 2007 issue of Allure.
 That same year she appeared in the action-horror film Rise: Blood Hunter and the feature film American Gangster.
 The following year, she played the female lead in the thriller Righteous Kill, opposite Robert De Niro and Al Pacino.

-From January 17 to February 17, 2009, Gugino starred as Abby in Eugene O'Neill's Desire Under the Elms at the Goodman Theater in Chicago, Illinois.
+In 2009, Gugino starred as Abby in Eugene O'Neill's Desire Under the Elms at the Goodman Theater in Chicago, Illinois.
 Charles Isherwood of The New York Times praised Gugino's performance, saying, "Ms. Gugino displays a depth and range of expression that I cannot imagine any other actress achieving with such blazing honesty and wrenching truth.
 She is simply magnificent."
 During the first three months of 2009, three feature films premiered featuring Gugino: the thriller The Unborn, the film Watchmen, in which she played Sally Jupiter, and the adventure remake Race to Witch Mountain, in which she starred opposite Dwayne Johnson.
 That April, she received an Outer Critics Circle Award nomination for Outstanding Actress in a Play for her performance in Desire Under the Elms.
-Later, in November of that year, she appeared as a pornographic actress in the comedy film Women in Trouble, which spawned a sequel in 2010, Elektra Luxx, titled after her character.
+Later, in November of that year, she played a pornographic actress in the comedy film Women in Trouble, which spawned a sequel in 2010, Elektra Luxx, titled after her character.

 In 2011, Gugino appeared as Madame Vera Gorsky in Zack Snyder's action-fantasy film Sucker Punch alongside Abbie Cornish and Emily Browning.
 Gugino sang a duet with co-star Oscar Isaac, which appeared in the end credits and in the film's soundtrack.
 She also guest starred on the fourth season of Californication as Abby Rhodes, Hank Moody's attorney and love interest.

-In mid-2012, Gugino had a lead role as Susan Berg, a Washington, D.C., investigative reporter, on the USA Network's miniseries Political Animals.
+In 2012, Gugino had a lead role as Susan Berg, a Washington, D.C., investigative reporter, on the USA Network's miniseries Political Animals.
 In 2015, she had a lead role in the disaster film San Andreas, in which she once again starred opposite Dwayne Johnson.

+In 2020, Gugino played Carol in Alice Birch's Anatomy of a Suicide at the Atlantic Theater Company.

 Personal life

-Since 1996, Gugino has been in a relationship with her collaborator, Sebastián Gutiérrez.
-Gugino stated in 2009 that they had no plans to marry, commenting, "Marriage isn't important for us.
+In 1996, Gugino began a relationship with her collaborator, Sebastián Gutiérrez.
+Gugino stated in 2009 that they had no plans to marry: "Marriage isn't important for us.
 We like being boyfriend and girlfriend; there's something sexy and fun about that.
 We're very much about, 'There’s nothing holding us here other than our desire to be together.'"